- an uneasy opening in a Franciscan key looks forward to the bolgia of hypocrisy in the latter half of the canto

 At which the Friar: “In Bologna, I once heard about the devil’s many vices— they said he was a liar and father of lies.”

-The barb here is that Bologna was a great seat of learning, a great faculty of theology, and yet the statement that devils are liars is a platitude known to every schoolboy.
+The added barb in Catalano’s remark is the reference to Bologna: Bologna was a great seat of learning, a great faculty of theology, and yet the statement that devils are liars is a platitude known to every schoolboy.
 To everyone, apparently, but to Virgilio, who, despite being a great sage, was deceived by Malacoda.
 The conclusion to Inferno 23 is an important commentary on Virgilio and his limitations as guide, highlighted by the previous events.

 Virgilio’s composure is now upset; he is no longer an unruffled sage, like his comrades in Limbo.
 In the escape from the devils in the first part of the canto he shows his love for Dante; and in the encounter with the hypocrites at the canto’s end, with its implied rebuke, he shows his anger.
 He is the great sage, “quel savio gentil, che tutto seppe” (that gentle sage, who knew all [Inf.
 7.3]), the “mar di tutto ’l senno” (sea of all wisdom [Inf.
-8.7]), and yet he has been mocked by a hypocrite in Hell.
+8.7]), and yet he has been lied to by a devil and mocked by a hypocrite.
 We will come back to Virgilio’s anger in the opening section of the Introduction to Inferno 24.

 * * *

-These capes are more heavy than those lead capes made as instruments of torture by Frederick II (Inf.
+These capes are more heavy than the lead capes that were made as instruments of torture by Frederick II (Inf.
 23.61-66).
-Verse 66 alludes to Frederick II’s alleged gruesome torture for the crime of lèse majesté, unverified by historians but repeated by all ancient commentators, whereby the criminal was caped in lead and put into a cauldron under which a fire was set.
-See the discussion of Inferno’s historic tortures in the Introduction to Inferno 27.
+Verse 66 alludes to Frederick II’s alleged gruesome torture for the crime of lèse majesté, unverified by historians but repeated by all ancient commentators.
+The report holds that the criminal was caped in lead and put into a cauldron under which a fire was set.
+I will come back to this passage in my discussion of Inferno’s historic tortures in the Introduction to Inferno 27.

 Dante speaks with two Bolognese hypocrites of his own time, the “Frati Godenti” (Jovial Friars) Catalano and Loderingo: “Frati godenti fummo, e bolognesi, / io Catalano e questi Loderingo / nomati” (We both were Jovial Friars, and Bolognese; / my name was Catalano, Loderingo / was his [Inf.
 23.103-04]).
 Frati Gaudenti is the popular name for the lay Order of the Blessed Virgin Mary, Ordo Militiae Mariae Gloriosae.
 In Dante’s Poets, I link Dante’s mockery of the order of Frati Gaudenti to his views of the poet Guittone d’Arezzo, also a member of the order: